JoneNash/Competition4SDP/readme.md

 >
 >2.A denoising autoencoder tries to reconstruct the noisy version of the features.
 It tries to find some representation of the data to better reconstruct the clean one.
 >
+>3.I found a noise schema called "swap noise".
+Here I sample from the feature itself with a certain probability "inputSwapNoise" in the table above.
+0.15 means 15% of features replaced by values from another row.
+>

 ### learning with train+test features unsupervised
 略